See more of Mauritius with a stay in both the north and the quieter south coast, ending with a relaxing stay on a stunning beach at a luxury resort.

-Shanti Maurice Resort & Spa offers a range of non-motorised watersports including stand-up paddle boards, kayaking, snorkeling, and pedalo.
-There are no motorised watersports at the hotel.
+Shanti Maurice Resort & Spa offers a range of non-motorised water sports including stand-up paddle boards, kayaking, snorkelling, and pedalo.
+There are no motorised water sports at the hotel.

 Land based activities include two floodlit tennis courts, beach volleyball, circuit training, bicycles and various yoga or meditation classes along with a weekly schedule of activities.